The False Claims Act: Everything You Need To Know

 7. Reverse false claims (i.e., making, using, or causing to be made or used a false record or statement material* to an obligation to pay money to the government OR concealing, avoiding, or decreasing an obligation to pay money to the government) – 31 U.S.C. § 3729(a)(1)(G)

 For example, the FCA would hold liable a physician who submitted a bill to Medicare for services the physician knew had not been provided or for services the physician knew were not medically necessary.
-Likewise, the FCA would hold liable a healthcare facility who submitted a false record to Medicaid in order to receive reimbursement from federal funds or who submitted a false end-of-year cost report to justify the receipt of federal funds that the facility had received throughout the year.
+Likewise, the FCA would hold liable a healthcare facility who submitted a false record to Medicaid in order to receive reimbursement from federal funds, or who submitted a false end-of-year cost report to justify the receipt of federal funds by the facility throughout the year.

 *For FCA purposes, “materiality” means that the fraud has a natural tendency to influence the government.
-More on that can be found here.
+For more information on that specifically, read Universal Health Services, Inc. v.
+Escobar.

 Violations of the FCA can result in fairly significant fines and penalties.

-If a party violates the FCA, that party will be liable to the government for a civil penalty of between $5,000–$10,00 and three times the amount of damages that the government sustained.
+If a party violates the FCA, that party will be liable to the government for a civil penalty of between $5,000 and $10,00 and three times the amount of damages that the government sustained.

 The government can pursue perpetrators on its own, or private citizens can file suits on behalf of the United States.
 (A lawsuit by a private citizen on behalf of the government is called a “qui tam” suit, and the private citizen is referred to as a “qui tam relator.”)